pfrazee/electron-app-env/README.md

 Ultra
 =====

-Ultra is an experimental browsing environment built on Electron.
+Ultra is an experimental application environment built on [Electron](http://electron.atom.io/).
+It is effectively a browser that runs web-servers for the local user.

 A typical application: